marbleindex/HTML-CSS/README.md

 - 🔭 I’m currently working **as a technical writer for a fintech company.**

-- 🌱 I’m currently learning **developer documentation and API design.**
+- 🌱 I’m currently learning **developer documentation best practices and API design.**

 - 👨‍💻 All of my projects are available at [kristianreyes.com](kristianreyes.com)